Bill of Sale Templates

 You have the option to make warranties on your bill of sale.
 The property can either be sold “as is” with no warranties.

-If however, you do make a warranty on the item you can make a sworn statement that the item being sold is as described, is in full working order, and that it has no liens or encumbrances against it.
+If, however, you do make a warranty on the item you can make a sworn statement that the item being sold is as described, is in full working order, and that it has no liens or claims against it.

 6. Explain How the Item Will be Transferred to the New Owner